N3ther/ZTD/SECURITY.md

 ## Supported Versions

 As of June 17th, 2020, all versions above 0.1.0a are supported.
-0.0.5a and below are not supported as the programming language used has changed, and I'd be suprised if someone manages to find a security vulnerability in a launcher with no program to launch.
+0.0.5a and below are not supported as the programming language used has changed, and I'd be suprised if someone manages to find a security vulnerability in a launcher.

 | Version   | Supported          |
 | --------- | ------------------ |